JuliaText/TextAnalysis.jl/README.md

 ## Support

-Feel free to ask for help on the [Julia Discourse forum](https://discourse.julialang.org/), or in the `#natural-language channel` on [julia-slack](https://julialang.slack.com).
+Feel free to ask for help on the [Julia Discourse forum](https://discourse.julialang.org/), or in the `#natural-language` channel on [julia-slack](https://julialang.slack.com).
 (Which you can [join here](https://slackinvite.julialang.org/)).
-You can also raise issues in this repository to request new features and/or improvements to the documentation.
+You can also raise issues in this repository to request new features and/or improvements to the documentation and codebase.